davidclaveau/decision-maker/README.md

 ---

-Create a poll with ease, and add as many options as you like.
-Don't like an options you've added?
+Create a poll with ease and add as many options as you like.
+Don't like an option you've added?
 Delete it!
 ![](https://raw.githubusercontent.com/davidclaveau/decision-maker/master/public/img/create-a-poll.png)

 Once a poll is created, share the link with your friends!
 One link to bring users to the voting page - another link to see the results of the poll.
-The creator of the poll also receives an email using [Mailgun](https://www.mailgun.com/) with these two links.
+The creator of the poll also receives an email using [Mailgun](https://www.mailgun.com/) with the same two links.
 ![](https://raw.githubusercontent.com/davidclaveau/decision-maker/master/public/img/share-a-poll.png)

-To vote for a poll, drag-and-drop your preferred order.
+To vote for a poll use drag-and-drop for your preferred order.
 Enter your name to submit the poll.
 Click the option to see the description (if provided)
 ![](https://raw.githubusercontent.com/davidclaveau/decision-maker/master/public/img/choose-your-favourites.png)

 Users can only submit once!